krshirkoohi/llama-index-query-project/README.md

 ### Future Work

-Future improvements may include better error handling for models that are not suited to document Q&A, as well as enhancements to the user interface and backend processing to support a wider variety of models and use cases.

 Some features planned:
 - Better UI (using bootstrap.css)
 - Store text files in an SQL database (for efficient CRUD, and options to protect sensitive documents)